mikiTesf/wrex-py/README.md

-# WREX-Py
+# wrex-py
-[WREX](https://github.com/mikiTesf/wrex) in Python.
-WREX-Py does not come with a user interface but it's CLI interface is easy and intuitive.
+[WREX](https://github.com/mikiTesf/wrex) in Python. `wrex-py` does not come with a user interface but it's CLI is easy and intuitive.
 <br/><br/>
 ### How to use **WREX-Py**?